KSTP (AM): Sports Radio and Decline

 Unable to find a consistent voice after the loss of Lewis and Limbaugh, and following years of dwindling ratings and lackluster leadership, KSTP laid off the majority of their staff and abruptly switched to Sports Radio on February 15, 2010.
 With the surprise nature of the announcement, KSTP was forced to wait months to finalize their programming lineup while waiting for ESPN's contract with rival Clear Channel stations to expire.
 KSTP did not become an ESPN Radio affiliate until April 12, the same day that the Minnesota Twins opened their new ball park, Target Field.

 On March 9, 2011, KSTP announced it would be the new flagship for the University of Minnesota Golden Gophers men's and women's basketball and men's ice hockey, ending a 68-year run on WCCO.
-KSTP lost the right rights to KFXN-FM, which already aired Gopher football, in 2017.
+KSTP lost the rights to KFXN-FM, which already aired Gopher football, in 2017.

 On March 2, 2017, KSTP announced it would be the first radio broadcaster for pro-soccer team Minnesota United FC.
 The move brought live soccer action to 1500 AM.

 On January 15, 2019, KSTP rebranded as "SKOR North" (a reference to the Minnesota Vikings team song/chant, "Skol, Vikings").
 KSTP would air local programming between 12 noon and 7 pm.
 About a year later, in May 2020, KSTP suspended most of its local programming and laid off nearly all of its local staff.
 Station management cited the economic toll of the COVID-19 pandemic for the changes.
 Sports programming continues, primarily composed of ESPN radio network broadcasts.

 In August 2023 the station ranked last in the market along with KUOM.